Twas’ the Thursday before Easter, and all through the state, cars’ headed out of the city for their weekend escape.

 Keep The Kids Entertained

 Pop quiz: What’s more infuriating than ‘Are we there yet’ from the backseat?
 Hearing it repeatedly.
 Over the course of 5 hours.
 And not being anywhere near the elusive ‘there’ yet.
-To entertain the kids outside the hours of egg hunts and chocolate consumption, pack an Easter entertainment bag filled with pencils, copies of MYERs printable colouring-in, board games, books and toys.
+To entertain the kids outside the hours of egg hunts and chocolate consumption, pack an Easter entertainment bag filled with pencils, board games, books and toys.
 If you have a bit of time spare before you leave, create a map of your trip and turn it into a treasure hunt.
 Have the kids mark off towns they go through and the sights they see.
 Not only will your stress levels be alleviated, but it will create a memento from their trip to present at school show-and-tell.

 Johanna Borger x